 about the time when he was ordered to retrieve his

 father's false teeth from the bottom of a tank of human

 Decades later, Jasper spent many hours in a notorious

 Belper lavatory.
 He used a little hammer and chisel

 to make a hole at crotch level.
 It was as big as a

-cubicle, amused us with the following anecdote -
+WC cubicle, he amused us with the following anecdote.

-‘I recognised the spread!’ said Dolly.
-‘A sort of
+‘I recognised the spread!’ said softly spoken Dolly.

-picnic - cracker biscuits, butter, cheese and a flask of
+‘A sort of picnic - cracker biscuits, butter, cheese and a

 ‘Well it’s important because he’s there all day long.